 Our council boasts a winning canoe team called The Rhody Rockets.
 The team competes each year in the General Clinton Canoe Regatta in Bainbridge, NY, which attracts more than 1,500 paddlers to 50 races on the Susquehanna River.
 The event is held over Memorial Day weekend.

-This year, despite the rain and temperatures in the 40s, the Rhody Rockets sprinted to the finish in several races:
+At the 2014 event, the Rhody Rockets sprinted to the finish in several races:

 If you are interested in being part of this great group of girls, contact Laurie Pansa.

-The Girl Scouts of Rhode Island Chorus was founded by Krystle Poirier in March of 2012 and began its first choral season in September of 2012.
+The Girl Scouts of Southeastern New England Chorus was founded by Krystle Poirier in March of 2012 and began its first choral season in September of 2012.
 Girl Scouts ages 8 and up (through 12th grade) are able to audition for the chorus each September.

 Click here to find out more.